muhammed-shameem/Inventory_Management_System/README.md

-# Inventory Management Application
+# Inventory Management System

 ## Description
-This Django project provides an app for managing inventory.
+This Django project provides an interface for managing inventory.

 ## Table of Contents
 - [Prerequisites](#prerequisites)